guy-stapleton/learning-php-mysql-js/learnings.md

 - PHP has uppcase and lower case versions of some commands (uppercase indicates constants, they can be used interchangely)
 - booleans: true equates to 1, false equates to null
 - if else statements structured in a simialar way to JS
+- There's a special :: used to refernce particluar data in a class (Useful when subclasses want to use data stored in the parent)

 ## Techniques
 - There's an exponent operator for powers **